ASGCOPS/dicos_document/docs/source/faq.rst

 DiCOSApp
 ---------------------------

-How to get a Cryosparc license?
+How to get a CryoSPARC™ license?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CryoSPARC™ and cryoSPARC Live™ are available free of charge for non-profit academic use.
-Please go to https://cryosparc.com/download to apply your own Cryosparc license and then import it when you launch Cryosparc application.
+Please go to https://cryosparc.com/download to apply your own CryoSPARC™ license and then import it when you launch CryoSPARC™ application.

 Why I cannot click the launch button of specific DiCOSApp?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^